 When the first search engine advertising service was launched by Planet Oasis in 1996 it wasn’t long before many other search engines began to copy it, including Yahoo.

 In the year 2000 a newly formed search engine called Google launched its search engine advertising service “AdWords” despite no one really knowing who they were.
+Little did they know, their AdWords platform would grow to be the biggest in PPC history.

 Initially launched as a cost per thousand impressions service, the service quickly changed to a cost per interaction or cost per click model.